 You want to eat healthfully, but what's the best way to do it?
 Some of today's popular diets say to cut sugar while others restrict fat.
-"Who can blame the confused consumer when diet books and trends point in different directions," says Jennifer McDaniel, MS, RDN, CSSD, LD, a spokesperson for the Academy of Nutrition and Dietetics.
-"I love to remind my clients that inherently they already know how to eat healthfully.
-Fruits, vegetables, whole grains, healthy fats and lean proteins will always prevail."
+With so many diet books and bloggers, it can be easy to become confused.
+But no matter the fad diet of the moment, vegetables, fruits, whole grains, healthy fats and lean protein foods will always prevail.

 A Healthy Eating Pattern

 Rather than eating an exclusively low-fat or low-sugar diet, focus on your overall eating pattern.
 One meal does not make or break one's health; rather, it's what people do most of the time that has a significant impact.
 Eat more vegetables, fruits, whole grains, beans, seafood and nuts.
 Meanwhile, eat less red and processed meats, sweetened drinks, desserts and refined grains.

 Vegetables and fruits should take up the most space when filling your plate (roughly half).
 Fill the remainder with whole grains and lean protein foods.
 While not every plate requires each food group, pairing at least two or three different foods will increase your satisfaction and deliver more nutrients.
 And don't forget to pay attention to your body's hunger and fullness signals.

 The 2015-2020 Dietary Guidelines for Americans emphasizes oils rich in monounsaturated and polyunsaturated fatty acids as part of a healthy eating pattern, and recommends limiting saturated and trans fats.
 Choosing the right kinds of fats, including those from fatty fish such as salmon, vegetable oils, nuts and seeds is especially important.

 5 Tips for Making Good Decisions about Fat